How To Deal With a Depressed Person?

 Eating healthy will improve your mood.

-Your cravings for sweets increase when you have depression and these are your worst enemy.
-Cut sweets and carbs and look for foods that are rich in vitamin B-12 and folic acid and also zinc as people who are deficient in them are more prone to long term depression.
-Citrus fruits, eggs, chicken and green vegetables are good sources of B vitamins.
+Your cravings for sweets increase when you have depression, and these are your worst enemy.
+Cut sweets and carbs and look for foods that are rich in vitamin B-12 and folic acid and also zinc as people who are deficient in them are more prone to long-term depression.
+Citrus fruits, eggs, chicken and green vegetables are excellent sources of B vitamins.

 Create a list of things that make you happy, especially when you are feeling down.